ServerContainers/mysql/README.md

     -v /tmp/mysqlbackup:/var/mysql-backup \
     servercontainers/mysql

-_you need to provide the admin credentials only if you start the container for the first time (so it can initialize a new Database) or if you use the internal mysqldump backup / restore mechanism_
+_you need to provide the admin credentials only if you start the container for the first time (so it can initialize a new Database) or if you use the internal mariadb-dump backup / restore mechanism_

 ### Connection example